Buckets

 - Altertable catalogs: choose which bucket should store a managed catalog's files.

-- External catalogs: use a connected bucket as the source for file-backed catalogs such as Bucket Tables.
+- External catalogs: use a connected bucket as the source for file-backed catalogs such as Bucket Tables and Iceberg Tables.

 This page focuses on connecting and managing buckets themselves.
 The catalog pages explain how each workflow uses them in more detail.